Blaizzy/mlx-embeddings/docs/How-to-Build-Software-Outside-Homebrew-with-Homebrew-keg-only-Dependencies.md

 export PATH="$(brew --prefix)/opt/openssl/bin:${PATH}"
 ```

-This will prepend that folder to your `PATH`, ensuring any build script that searches the `PATH` will find it first.
+This will prepend the directory to your `PATH`, ensuring any build script that searches the `PATH` will find it first.

-Changing your `PATH` using that command ensures the change only exists for the duration of that shell session.
-Once you are no longer in that session, the `PATH` reverts to the prior state.
+Changing your `PATH` using this command ensures the change only exists for the duration of the shell session.
+Once the current session ends, the `PATH` reverts to its prior state.

 ### `pkg-config` detection

-If the tool you are attempting to build is [pkg-config](https://en.wikipedia.org/wiki/Pkg-config) aware, you can amend your `PKG_CONFIG_PATH` to find that `keg_only` utility’s `.pc` file, if it has them.
-Not all formulae ship with those files.
+If the tool you are attempting to build is [pkg-config](https://en.wikipedia.org/wiki/Pkg-config) aware, you can amend your `PKG_CONFIG_PATH` to find a keg-only utility’s `.pc` files, if it has any.
+Not all formulae ship with these files.

 An example of this is: